 Headshots

-A practical guide to LinkedIn headshots for Boston professionals — what to wear, how to pose, what expression to aim for, and what the thumbnail crop means for your shot.
+A practical guide to LinkedIn headshots for Boston professionals — what to wear, how to pose, and what the thumbnail crop means for your shot.

 Chris McCarthy